mariusavram123/cisco-notes/ENCOR/QoS.md

 - The two-rate three-color policer also use two token buckets, but the logic varies from that of the single-rate three-color policer

-- Instead of thransferring unused tokens from the Bc bucket to the Be bucket, this policer has two separate buckets that are filled with two separate token rates
+- Instead of transferring unused tokens from the Bc bucket to the Be bucket, this policer has two separate buckets that are filled with two separate token rates

 - The Be bucket is filled with the PIR tokens and the Bc bucket is filled with the CIR tokens